blancas/morph/README.md

     (const op)))
 ```

-Now we evaluate some expressions with the table as the initial state.
+Now we evaluate some expressions with `table` as the initial state.
 ```clojure
 (eval-state (run '((9 / 3) + (2 * (PI - E)))) table)
 ;; 3.846622